Kim Janey: Acting mayor of Boston

 On January 7, 2021, President-elect Joe Biden selected Boston mayor Marty Walsh as his nominee for Secretary of Labor.
 On March 22, 2021, Walsh was confirmed by the United States Senate; he resigned as mayor later that day.
 Janey, as president of the City Council, became the acting mayor of Boston, as prescribed by the Boston City Charter.
-Janey was the first woman and the first person of color to serve as acting mayor of Boston during a vacancy in the office.
-Janey held an unofficial swearing-in ceremony on March 24, 2021.
-The historic nature of Janey being the first woman and first person of color to hold any mayoral-style role in Boston's history caused Janey's ascent to the role of acting mayor to receive national media attention.
+She was the first woman and the first person of color to serve as acting mayor of Boston during a vacancy in the office.
+She held an unofficial swearing-in ceremony on March 24, 2021.
+The historic nature of her being the first woman and first person of color to hold any mayoral-style role in Boston's history caused her ascent to the role of acting mayor to receive national media attention.

-Janey referred to herself as being "mayor" rather than "acting mayor", identifying herself as Boston's 55th mayor.
+Janey referred to herself as being "mayor" rather than "acting mayor", dubbing herself Boston's "55th mayor".
 However, the Boston City Charter distinguishes between permanent and acting mayors.

 Janey, as City Council president, remained acting mayor until the 2021 Boston mayoral election in November 2021.
 Janey announced on April 6, 2021, her candidacy in the mayoral election.
 Per the Boston City Charter, acting mayors, “possess the powers of mayor only in matters not admitting of delay” and “have no power to make permanent appointments."
-In June 2021, amid tensions between Janey and the city council over budget discussions, the city council granted itself the authority to remove its president by a two-thirds majority vote.
-Should that action occur, the council would elect a new president who would be designated acting mayor.
-While Janey filled the some of the duties of mayor on an acting basis, during her term the duties of city council president were filled on an acting basis by the council's president pro tempore, Matt O'Malley.
+In June 2021, amid tensions between her and the city council over budget discussions, the city council granted itself the authority to remove its president by a two-thirds majority vote.
+Should that action have occurred, the council would have elected a new president who would then have been designated acting mayor.
+During the time that she filled most of the duties of mayor on an acting basis, the duties of city council president were in turn filled on an acting basis by the council's president pro tempore, Matt O'Malley.

 In April 2021, Boston magazine ranked Janey at 32nd on its 2021 "100 Most Influential Bostonians" list.
-They wrote that, despite the limited powers an acting mayor has under the city charter, being poised to serve as acting mayor for a significant period of time (nine-months) meant that, for Janey, "even mayor-lite powers are a pretty big deal, all the more so during a pandemic and economic crisis."
+They wrote that, despite the limited powers an acting mayor has under the city charter, being poised to serve as acting mayor for a significant period of time (nine-months) meant that, for her, "even mayor-lite powers are a pretty big deal, all the more so during a pandemic and economic crisis."
 The magazine also opined that "Janey, though not a household name in the city until very recently, has plenty of experience and savvy to make the most of this opportunity."

 After Wu took office, Janey remained on the City Council until her term as a councilor expired in January 2022.